federicopaschetta/Private-Lessons-Booking-Web-Application/README.md

-# Private Lessons Booking Android Application
+# Private Lessons Booking Fullstack Application

 This project attempts to design and create both backend and frontend to handle a private lessons booking web application.
 It includes HTML, CSS and JavaScript (with Vue framework) frontend code and Java Servlet backend.